 Tips to Help Freshmen Start High School Strong

-Whether students attend a bricks-and-mortar or online school, making the transition from middle school to high school is important for several reasons.
-Students are becoming more independent, exploring new extracurricular activities, making new friends, and taking on new responsibilities.
+Whether students attend a brick-and-mortar or online school, making the transition from middle school to high school is important for several reasons: students are becoming more independent, exploring new extracurricular activities, making new friends, and taking on new responsibilities.